Chapter Notes

 Refraction through a Prism

 A prism is a transparent optical element with flat, polished surfaces that refract light.
 When light passes through a triangular prism, it is deviated from its original path.
-The angle between the incident ray and the emergent ray is called the angle of deviation (δ).
+The angle between the incident ray and the emergent ray is called the angle of deviation ().

-where i is the angle of incidence, e is the angle of emergence, and r1,r2 are the angles of refraction inside the prism.
+For a prism with angle , the following relations hold: where is the angle of incidence, is the angle of emergence, and are the angles of refraction inside the prism.

 The angle of deviation depends on the angle of incidence.
 As the angle of incidence increases, the deviation first decreases, reaches a minimum value, and then increases.
-This minimum value is called the angle of minimum deviation (Dm).
+This minimum value is called the angle of minimum deviation ().

 At minimum deviation, the light ray passes symmetrically through the prism, so: